 The ILC will offer two complementary avenues to search for the dark sector particles.
 First, additional detectors mounted at the ILC beam dumps will provide unmatched sensitivity to dark sector particles with masses below 10 GeV or so.
 This will be covered in detail in Section 11.3.
 Second, the general-purpose detectors at the main IP have sensitivity to signals of the dark sector particles with masses up to the full ILC center-of-mass energy.
 Here, we focus on the latter case.
 As an example, consider a "dark Z", the gauge boson of an additional $U(1)D$ gauge group.
 The interactions of the dark Z with the SM are induced by kinetic mixing of the $U(1)D$ with the hypercharge, as well as possibly through mass mixing if there exist additional Higgs field(s) charged under both $U(1)D$ and the SM gauge groups.
 Unlike the Z' bosons that have been extensively considered in the literature, the dark Z does not have direct gauge couplings to SM fermions, greatly weakening experimental constraints.
-The dark Z can be produced at the ILC through $e^+e^- \rightarrow A' + \gamma$.
-The current bounds on the dark Z, along with projected reach of the HL-LHC and the ILC-500, are shown in Fig. 10.13.4 There exists a parameter range where the ILC would be the first experiment to discover this new physics.
+The dark Z can be produced at the ILC through $e^+e^- \to A' + \gamma$ .
+The current bounds on the dark Z, along with projected reach of the HL-LHC and the ILC-500, are shown in Fig. 10.15.\(^3\) There exists a parameter range where the ILC would be the first experiment to discover this new physics.
 If the discovery is made, either at the HL-LHC or the ILC, the ILC will have a unique capability to precisely measure the dark Z couplings and determine their chiral structure.
-A relatively short dedicated ILC run with $\sqrt{s} \approx m{A'}$ could provide this information, similar to the LEP-1 and SLD measurements of the SM Z properties.
+The dark Z will appear as a (very narrow) resonance in $e^+e^-$ annihilation, so short dedicated ILC run with $\sqrt{s} \approx m{A'}$ could provide this information, just as LEP and SLD measuremed the SM Z properties.

-4This analysis assumes that the dark Z decays back into SM.
+&lt;sup>3This analysis assumes that the dark Z decays back into SM particles.
 An alternative scenario is that dark Z decays invisibly to other dark sector states.
-In this case, the familiar γ +missing energy signature can be used to search for the dark Z at the ILC.
+In this case, the $\gamma$ +missing energy signature discussed in Sec. ?? can be